mahedee/articles/HowToHostASP.NETCoreWebAPIwithMSSQLServerOnLinuxWithNginxFromScratch.md

 sudo rm /var/lib/dpkg/lock
 sudo dpkg --configure -a
 ```
-- If above two not working. [try this](https://www.tecmint.com/fix-unable-to-lock-the-administration-directory-var-lib-dpkg-lock/)
+- If above two are not working. [try this](https://www.tecmint.com/fix-unable-to-lock-the-administration-directory-var-lib-dpkg-lock/)
 #### Install the .NET Core SDK

 Update the products available for installation, then install the .NET Core SDK.
 In your terminal, run the following commands.